basemsameh/Huddle-landing-page-with-alternating-feature-blocks/README.md

 # Huddle Landing Page with Alternating Feature Blocks

-This project is a landing page for Huddle and a challenge from [FrontEnd Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
+This project is a landing page for Huddle and a challenge from [Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).

 ## Table of contents